phunanon/Chika/README.md

 `#num`: first line of file only (or second if a shebang is present).
 Informs the VM how many bytes of RAM (`num` up to 64KiB) will be used by the program.
 Otherwise a default maximum is used.

 `(func[ N args])`: a form, with a function in the head position, and 0-N arguments separated by spaces.
 Arguments can be forms.
+Note: `func` can be a native operation, program function, inline-function, binding, extended binding, parameter, or extended parameter.

 `(fn func-name[ N params] [1-N forms])`: a function definition, with 0-N parameter symbols separated by spaces, and 1-N forms.
 Note: calling a function with no forms returns nil.